meganz/MEGAchat/Readme.md

 10.6 target mac platform is too old to require libc++, as it is relatively new.
 That's why we need to bump the target platform version to 10.7, using `mac_deployment_target`.
 So, the final `GYP_DEFINES` looks like this:
-`export GYP_DEFINES="build_with_libjingle=1 build_with_chromium=0 libjingle_objc=1 OS=mac target_arch=x64 clang_use_chrome_plugins=0 mac_deployment_target=10.7"`
+`export GYP_DEFINES="build_with_libjingle=1 build_with_chromium=0 libjingle_objc=1 OS=mac target_arch=x64 clang_use_chrome_plugins=0 mac_deployment_target=10.7 use_openssl=1 use_nss=0"`
-Having 10.7 as target however, will cause a deprecation warning, that will be treated as error, when compiling `nss`.
+Having 10.7 as target however, will cause a deprecation warning, that will be treated as error, *if* compiling webrtc with `nss`.
-This is why we need to modify `net/third_party/nss/ssl.gyp` and add to the `cflags` `-Wno-deprecated-declarations`.
+So if you compile with nss, you need to modify `net/third_party/nss/ssl.gyp` and add to the `cflags` `-Wno-deprecated-declarations`.
 If this does not work for some reason, or you have missed to do it before generating and editing the ninja makefiles, you can edit the corresponding ninja file in out/Debug|Release/obj/net/third_party/nss/libssl.ninja and add the flag to `cflags`.

 **Change camera capturer**
 The video capturer on macos is based on QTKit (QuickTime) and is practically unusable when capture creation and operations are initiated from the main thread of the app (as is the case with Karere), because a deadlock occurs.